 11. Create a lead magnet that solves real estate problems

 Turn web traffic into leads by creating a highly valuable resource your target clients will crave to download in exchange for an email address.
 This free resource will give massive value to your target clients and address a pain point they currently face.
+And as a real estate agent, nobody knows those points better than you do.

 - “The Ultimate Guide To Buying Your First Property”